rurban/libu8ident/c23++proposal.md

 U+3006 with the Common script property is assigned to the Hani -> Han script.

-Multiple SCX list entries can resolved when the previous scripts in the identifier context are already resolved to one or the other possibility.
+Multiple SCX list entries can be resolved when the previous scripts in the identifier context are already resolved to one or the other possibility.
 Thus for SCX=(Arab Syrc) we need to check if Arabic or Syriac was already seen.
 If not, the new character with that SCX is